 For the safety of our patients and staff and to help prevent the spread of the COVID-19 virus, our Sleep Center has made adjustments to its scheduling and hours of operation, and has implemented enhanced cleaning protocols.
 All staff are screened daily for COVID-19 symptoms, and patients are screened during their registration call and again upon arrival.
 Patients will be met at the entrance where they will be screened, asked to sanitize their hands, and don a fresh mask.
 At that point the patient will be given instructions for their visit.

-If you struggle to get a good night’s sleep, it’s important to know that Emerson Hospital’s Sleep Center specializes in diagnostic testing and treatment for the full range of sleep problems, including sleep apnea, narcolepsy, restless leg syndrome (RLS), and REM behavior disorder.
+If you struggle to get a good night’s sleep, it is important to know that Emerson Hospital’s Sleep Center specializes in diagnostic testing and treatment for the full range of sleep problems, including sleep apnea, narcolepsy, restless leg syndrome (RLS), and REM behavior disorder.

 to ensure you and your child have a comforting, stress-free experience.

 We recognize that sleep deprivation can impair your quality of life, personal health and ability to carry out important daily functions.
-That’s why we don’t rest until you sleep better.
+That is why we do not rest until you sleep better.

 What a sleep study entails

-Our comprehensive approach typically begins with a sleep study — and doesn’t end until we diagnose and treat the underlying cause of your condition.
+Our comprehensive approach typically begins with a sleep study — and does not end until we diagnose and treat the underlying cause of your condition.

 A sleep study — also called a polysomnogram (PSG) — is a test that measures how well you sleep.
 It determines whether you have any sleep problems, and how severe they are.